How to Buy a Domain Name Owned by Someone Else

 Is it the project manager around that brand?
 Would it be marketing, CMO, Legal, Business Development, Webmaster, Technology etc?

-It’s a vital step to connect with the correct person, or division within the Company so you don’t spend time spinning your wheels and this is where working with a domain broker can be beneficial.
+It’s a vital step to connect with the correct person or division within the company so you don’t spend time spinning your wheels.
+This is where working with a domain broker can be beneficial.
 They can do the research to identify the owner of the domain and establish contact for no additional fee.
-Depending on extension you may find the perfect domain name that works for your org.
+Depending on the extension you want, you may find the perfect domain name that works for your business.

-After contact is established, you need to determine whether the asset is indeed available for purchase – and if it is, will it be within your budget?
+After contact is established, you need to determine whether the asset is indeed available for purchase – and if it is, will it be within your budget (and if not, can domain name price negotiations bring it down to an acceptable level)?

 4. Determine Your Spending Limit